wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     ![A website page of a garden Description automatically generated](./images/media/image36.png)

-8. Attempt to click on any of the tabs: **Flowers**, **Fruits & Vegetables**, or **Trees**, you should see the application pages displaying a catalog of items in their respective category, which are rereived from the application database, but instead you see an exception error like this:
+8. Attempt to click any of the tabs: **Flowers**, **Fruits & Vegetables**, or **Trees**, you should see the application pages displaying a catalog of items in their respective category, which are rereived from the application database, but instead you see an exception error like this:

     ![A screen shot of a computer Description automatically generated](./images/media/image37.png)